AskJunior/Workflow-AI/readme.md

 The Open Source Agent Workflow project is a showcase of the capabilities and potential of agent-based systems.
 It provides a comprehensive overview of how to create agent systems, along with the possibilities and challenges involved, serving as a valuable resource for developers and researchers interested in this exciting field.

+## Credits

+Newsletter Agent is Inspired by the https://github.com/mshumer/ai-journalist and Andrew NG Talk

 ## Goals and Capabilities

 - Demonstrate the power and flexibility of agent-based workflows